-No, lion’s mane mushroom extract does not cause stomach ulcers.
+No, the lion’s mane mushroom does not cause stomach ulcers.
 Quite the contrary, these medicinal mushrooms seem to improve digestive health and have gastroprotective properties, and they may even protect against ulcers, according to an animal study.

 How long does it take for lion’s mane to work?

 If you take lion’s mane dietary supplements every day, you should start noticing some changes in two to three weeks.
 However, don’t get discouraged if you don’t see an immediate improvement in your symptoms and overall health.